calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

     * NOT a punishment
     * NOT an alternative to attending sessions
 * missed session == not meet teaching standards

+### Absence from School

+* inform ahead
+    * Unless you have been incapacitated please communicate in advance
+* report formally after - Use the reporting form
+* Attending punctually is the expectation for someone who is training to "have the legal responsibility to supervise 30 young people at 8:40am each morning"

 ### Student rep